 Music is all around us!
 In fact, babies begin taking in sounds and rhythms around the same time they do with language itself.
 Toddlers love to move or sway when they hear a song and old kids will often sing or make up songs as they play.
 As parents, we may not even notice how often we use music to engage our children!
 The benefits of music for kids are almost second nature to us.

 Singing and humming to calm them down or show affection becomes second nature to even the most non-musical among us.
 Before babies say their first words, they’ll start to express themselves through sounds and movement.
 So it only makes sense that this would be an effective way for them to learn as well.
 When it comes to childhood development, there are many benefits of music for growing kids.

-What Are The Benefits Of Music In The Early Years?
+What Are The Educational Benefits Of Music for Kids?